Synthux-Academy/spotykach-firmware/README.md

 # Changelog

 ### v0.0.20
-This tiny hot fix should eliminate probability of loud sound bursts in drift mode.
+A tiny hot fix that should eliminate probability of loud sound bursts in drift mode.

 ### v0.0.19
 - drift mode